-East County Urgent Care is proud to provide diabetes care management to our valued patients.
+East County Urgent Care and Walk-In Clinic is proud to provide diabetes care management to our valued patients.
 Our medical professionals have years of experience and plenty of expertise in helping people with diabetes thrive and overcome the challenges of their condition.
-Call us today for more information, or simply schedule an appointment online.
+Contact us today for more information, or simply schedule an appointment online.
 We are conveniently located at 1625 E. Main Street # 100 El Cajon, CA 92021.

 At East County, our medical professionals have years of experience and plenty of expertise in helping people with diabetes thrive and overcome the challenges of their condition!
 For more information, call us or book a visit online.
 We serve patients from El Cajon CA, Wells Park CA, Rancho San Diego CA, Hillsdale CA, Alpine CA, Santee CA, and Jamul CA.

 Diabetes can be a life-altering illness, whether patients have type 1 or type 2 diabetes.
 At East County Urgent Care and Urgent Care in El Cajon, CA our medical professionals have years of experience in diabetes management for patients of all ages.
 At our urgent care clinic, we provide a large variety of medical services for acute and chronic illnesses.
 Diabetes is one of the illnesses that we focus on at our walk-in clinic, and we can provide fast and attentive service for you and your loved ones when you come into our clinic.
 Rather than making appointments weeks or months in advance at a primary care clinic or hospital, we focus on providing immediate attention for patients when they walk into our clinic.